Black Friday Purchasing for the Nordics - Consumer Data Trends

 From 21 - 23 there are 1000+ transactions per hour, a boost in purchases which doesn't decrease until after midnight on the Saturday.

-- Perhaps the most surprising element of the clothing industry data are the two surges in traffic that occurs in the early morning and afternoon/evening of the previous day (Thursday 22nd).
+- Perhaps the most surprising element of the clothing industry data are the two surges in traffic that occured in the early morning and afternoon/evening of the previous day (Thursday 22nd).
 This most likely correlates with pre- and post- work ecommerce browsing.

-It's clear here that the "FOMO" (Fear of Missing Out) is playing a role in the buyer behaviors of the Nordics - with shoppers not risking postponing their chance at large savings, and turning instead to ecommerce purchases the day before the traditional Black Friday date.
+It's clear here that the "FOMO" (Fear of Missing Out) is playing a role in the buyer behaviours of the Nordics - with shoppers not risking postponing their chance at large savings, and turning instead to ecommerce purchases the day before the traditional Black Friday date.

 - We also see an above-average level of online purchasing continuing through the weekend and, most interestingly, surging on Sunday evening and early Monday morning when many online store's offers were drawing to an end.